cfiutak1/HackBU-Intro-to-ML/Part 2 - Introduction to Neural Networks with TensorFlow.md

   # This line adds a dense layer to the neural network.
 Dense layers are fully connected layers, which are the standard "layers" in a neural network.
   #
-  # 128 - units of dimensionality.
+  # 128 - units of output dimensionality.
 We generally try to use powers of 2 (64, 128, 256, etc) here because they're most efficient on GPUs.
 Finding a good value here is important - 2048 would be overkill on the MNIST dataset, but 16 might not be enough.
   #
   # activation='relu' - relu stands for Rectified Linear Unit.
 Essentially, this activation adds non-linearity to the neural network.
 If you try to run a linear regression model on this dataset, you'll see it does very poorly.
 This suggests that it would be a good idea to add some non-linearity to this problem.
   tf.keras.layers.Dense(128, activation='relu'),

+  # Dropout is a good layer for avoiding overfitting - training a machine learning algorithm
+  # on a training set too much.
+This causes the machine learning algorithm to notice irrelevant aspects ("noise")
+  # of the training set.
+It essentially adds a layer of randomness to the neural network by ignoring a percentage
+  # of random inputs (in this case, ignore a random 20%) on each iteration.
+  # "If you're good at something while drunk, you'll be really good at it sober" - Ryan McCormick, 2019
+  #
   tf.keras.layers.Dropout(0.2),

+  # Add another dense layer, but this time with an output dimensionality of 10 units because there are only 10 options (there are only 10 digits).
+  # Softmax turns the arbitrary outputs of the neural network into "probabilities"
   tf.keras.layers.Dense(10, activation='softmax')
 ])

+# Compile the model
 model.compile(optimizer='adam',
               loss='sparse_categorical_crossentropy',
               metrics=['accuracy'])

+# Fit the model to the training set.
+Epochs is the number of times we fit the neural network to the training set.
+# Be careful of adding too many epochs, however!
+Overfitting can be just as bad as underfitting.
 model.fit(x_train, y_train, epochs=5)

+# Evaluate the accuracy of the neural network and print it out
 test_loss, test_acc = model.evaluate(x_test, y_test)

 print(train_acc)